zhusee2/jquery-launchZoomer/README.md

 Here are all the default and available options:

     options = {
+      trigger: 'click',
       scale: 3,
       blur: '5px',
       duration: '350ms',
       easingFunction: 'ease-out',
       delay: 0
     }

+## Update History

+  * v1.1: You can now specify trigger event to bind in options, and the default trigger event is changed to click rather than dblclick to reflect common web behavior.
+  * v1.0: First release

 ## License